Beating the Winter Clutter Bug

 For many of us here in Sydney, winter is the season of clutter—not only do we have to pull out a pile of extra clothing to keep us cozy in the chilly air, but we also tend to spend much more time indoors.
 Rainy days are devoted to crafting and hobbies, children spread their toys around the house, and in no time at all, things get downright messy, necessitating a thorough clean-out once spring rolls around.

 Sydney in the winter and house clutter don't have to go hand in hand, however; though many people don't realise it, winter is actually the perfect time to get organised.
 After all, who wants to spend beautiful sunny spring days indoors de-cluttering, when they could put being stuck indoors on miserable ones to productive use?
-Likewise, cleaning and organising during the winter provides an ideal way to get indoor exercise, combating lethargy and depression.
+Likewise, cleaning and organising during Sydney's cold season provide an ideal way to get indoor exercise, combating lethargy, and depression.

 To kick-start your journey to a cleaner and happier home this winter, we've compiled the following six clutter-busting tips: